ergon/migratemost/README.md

     --shrink-image-to-limit
                         Shrink images to their maximum size allowed by Mattermost
+    --generate-email-addresses
+                        Autogenerate fake e-mail addresses if they are null (e.g. on guest accounts)
+    --email-domain=EMAIL_DOMAIN
+                        E-mail domain name used when generating fake e-mail addresses.
+Addresses will be in the format: mentionname@<email-domain>
     --public-channel-membership-based-on-hipchat-export
                         Use to have users join public channels if they were member of the corresponding room in Hipchat.
 Room